drainingsun/line-reader-plus/README.md

 *No extra info, just splitting into lines.

 What do you know, only ~40% slower than raw and faster than well established [split2](https://www.npmjs.com/package/split2).
-Now of course, if you're running a HDD, results might not have any differences due to slowness of the disk.
-But don't take my word for it, run the benchmark yourself: `npm run benchmark`
+But take the results with a grain of salt.
+There's plenty of OS level caching going on behind the scenes.
+Which means that speed might be quite off.
+To check it yourself,
+run: `npm run benchmark`

 ## Testing
 ```bash